MooersLab/writingProgress2022/README.md

 ### Word count of selected text

 One problem that I ran into was getting word counts for the selected text that I had just written for a specific writing project.
 You can get the word count of everything in 750words.com or in an entire document on Overleaf but not of specific text selection.
-On Overleaf, you have to remember to get the word count at the start and end of a writing session to get the net number of words added.
+On Overleaf, you have to remember to get the word count at the start and end of a writing session to get the net number of new words added.

 A simpler and faster solution is to paste the freshly written text into a text area of a webpage that returns the word count.
 I paste the selected text into the text area of the above wordCount.html file, and it reports the word count.
 I stored this HTML file with my private homepage (index3.html) on my hard drive.
 I made a link to wordCount.html from my index3.html file.
 In a few seconds, I can click on that link and paste from my clipboard a text selection into the text area of this page and get back the word count.
 The result of doing so with an earlier version of the first three paragraphs of this README.md file is shown below.